 - Add the bean sprouts, stir-fry for about a minute.

-- Remove wok from heat and taste the noodles, adding more fish sauce until desired flavor is reached, usually another tablespoon or so.
+- Remove wok from heat and taste the noodles, adding more fish sauce, if desired.